hoffoo/status.c/README.md

 Status indicator

-Right now it only supports time and battery state.
+Right now it only supports time, cpu temp, mem free, and battery state.
 It prints the status to stdout.

 I use it like this in my .xinitrc: